Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • A statue of civil rights leader Vernon Dahmer is unveiled outside the Forrest County Courthouse.

-• Forrest County and Hattiesburg officials declare the response to COVID-19 a local emergency.
+• Forrest County and Hattiesburg officials declare COVID-19 a local emergency.

 • 2021